xapian/xapian/xapian-core/docs/stemming.rst

 around 150.
 Here, the fact that verbs are used perhaps rather less than nouns and adjectives in IR queries helps account for the unimportance of verb irregularities in IR performance.
-There are in English more significant irregularities in morphological changes such as \`receive' to \`reception', \`decide' to \`decision' etc., which correspond, ultimately, to irregularities in the Latin verbs from which these words derive.
+There are in English more significant irregularities in morphological changes such as `receive` to `reception`, `decide` to `decision` etc., which correspond, ultimately, to irregularities in the Latin verbs from which these words derive.
 But again working IR systems are rarely upset by lack of resolution of these forms.

-An irregularity of English which does cause a problem is the word
-\`news'.
-It is now a singular noun, and is never regarded as the plural of \`new'.
+An irregularity of English which does cause a problem is the word `news`.
+It is now a singular noun, and is never regarded as the plural of `new`.
 This, and a few more howlers, are placed in a table, ``irregular_forms``, in the English stemming algorithm.
 Similar tables are provided in the other stemming algorithms, with some provisional entries.
 The non-English stemming algorithms have not been used enough